-The program empowers young people to think critically, excel academically, while building and improving their community.
+The program empowers young people to think critically and excel academically, while building and improving their community.

 The program provides academic support, job readiness, arts education, leadership training, civic engagement and advocacy opportunities.
 In a safe space, youth are encouraged to make decisions, plan and develop programs and events, facilitate discussions, and create art portfolios.
 Our young people are resilient and we build off their strengths to support them in improving their grades, complete high school and proceed to post-secondary education through IBA’s partnership with Bunker Hill Community College.

 Our program employs youth as peer leaders.
-We hire 20 youth during the school year and 20 in the summer.
+We hire 20 youth as peer leaders during the school year and 25 during the summer.

 – October to May (28 weeks), Monday through Friday.

 Daily Workshops: Our art workshops range from poetry and spoken word, photography and videography, to visual arts and movement.
 They are custom made to fit the needs and interests of our youth.
 We also offer Life Skills workshops, academic support, and community service opportunities.
 All of our programming has a strong social justice and civic engagement component, and our young people are actively involved in organizing, advocating, and using the arts as a means to spread the word about issues that affect them and our community.
 APPLICATION DUE: September 15, 2017

 Do you need a job this summer?
 Apply to IBA’s Youth Development Program (YDP) an exciting job for high school teenagers where you’ll be part of a community of young leaders working together to create positive change in our community.
 You’ll take workshops in community building, art, and leadership, and participate in community action projects and challenging seminars to transform into a powerful agent for change.